MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 If deploying to Azure Machine Learning online endpoints:

-- Follow the guidance on how to [autoscale an online endpoint](/azure/machine-learning/how-to-autoscale-endpoints).
+- Follow the guidance on how to [autoscale an online endpoint](/azure/machine-learning/how-to-autoscale-endpoints) to stay closely aligned with demand, without excessive overprovisioning, especially in low-usage periods.
 - Choose the appropriate virtual machine SKU for the online endpoint to meet your performance targets.
+You'll want to test performance of both lower instance count and bigger SKUs vs larger instance count and smaller SKUs to find an optimal configuration.

 ### Azure OpenAI - performance efficiency

-- Determine whether your application requires [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput) or will use the pay-as-you-go model.
-Provisioned throughput offers reserved processing capacity for your OpenAI models, providing predictable performance for your models.
+- Determine whether your application requires [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput) or will use the shared hosting (consumption) model.
+Provisioned throughput offers reserved processing capacity for your OpenAI model deployments, providing predictable performance and throughput for your models, unlike the shared hosting (consumption) model which is best-effort and might be subject to noisy neighbor or other stressors on the platform.
 - For provisioned throughput, you should monitor [provision-managed utilization](/azure/ai-services/openai/how-to/monitoring)

 ### Azure Search - performance efficiency